fiiiu/tangamandapio/posts/ipfs-crowdtesting.md

 on the Trusty version of Ubuntu, released during 2014.
 We also have millions of users on the Xenial version, released during 2016.
 Those two versions are stable now, and following the Ubuntu policies, they will get only security updates for 5 years.
-That means that it's very hard, almost imposible, for a young project like IPFS to get into the Ubuntu archives for those releases.
+That means that it's very hard, almost impossible, for a young project like IPFS to get into the Ubuntu archives for those releases.
 There will be no simple way for all those users to enjoy IPFS, they would have to use a [Personal Package Archive](https://en.wikipedia.org/wiki/Personal_Package_Archive)